Sensory branding: Overview

-Marketers mostly appeal to sight and sound.
+Sensory branding can be influenced by sight, noise, touch, taste and smell, where traditional marketing principally focuses on sight and sound.
 99% of all brand communication focuses on sight and sound.
 However, in many instances, sound and smell are more effective than sight when branding a product or organization.
 Also, visual images are more distinctive when matched with a second sense.